-FluidDraw P6 is an application for creating electro-pneumatic circuit drawings.
+FluidDraw P7 is an application for creating electro-pneumatic and hydraulic circuit drawings.

-It contains a wide range of standard circuit diagram symbols as well as all components from the Festo product catalogue with their part numbers and technical details.
+It contains a wide range of standard circuit diagram symbols as well as all components from the Festo product catalog with their part numbers and technical details.
 If you have set up a user account for the Festo Online Shop, your shopping baskets are also available in FluidDraw.
-FluidDraw also supports DXF files and circuit drawings created with older FluidDraw versions and the FluidSIM pneumatic simulator, in addition to its own file format.
+FluidDraw also supports DXF files and circuit drawings created with older FluidDraw versions and the FluidSIM simulation software, in addition to its own file format.